DReGuerra/morpholoPy/README.md

 10. High and low filters.
 11. Curve fitting of the most prominent peak in the `radPSD` to extract the feature size.
 12. Visualization of the results output to `figures/`.

+### Usage

+To run the `wrinkleAnalysis.py` script:
+1. Go to the desired test directory: `cd tests/kdf_biaxial_20um/`
+2. The image to be analyzed should be found in the `images` directory.
+3. Run the script: `python src/wrinkleAnalysis.py`

+The output figures will be save in the `figures/` directory.